EV battery maker Romeo Systems to go public through a $1.33 bln SPAC deal

 Oct 5 (Reuters) - Romeo Systems Inc, a battery maker for electric vehicles, will go public through a merger with blank check company RMG Acquisition Corp RMG.N in a $1.33 billion deal, the companies said on Monday.

-The deal is expected to raise $384 million for Romeo, which includes an investment of $150 million from investors such as The Heritage Group and Republic Services.
+The deal is expected to raise $384 million for Romeo, which includes an investment of $150 million from waste hauler Republic Services RSG.N and The Heritage Group, a privately owned company with interests in energy, refining, chemicals and construction.

-Romeo will use the proceeds for capacity expansion and research & development to further develop battery system technologies for commercial vehicles, according to a statement.
+Romeo Systems, which operates as Romeo Power Technology, will use the proceeds for capacity expansion and research and development to further develop battery system technologies for commercial vehicles, according to a statement.

 After the deal closes, which is expected in the fourth quarter of 2020, the combined company will list on the New York Stock Exchange under the symbol "RMO".